eddycolloton/INPT/README.md

 * QCTools for CLI, aka QCLI
 * Siegfried
 * Tree

+5. Once all dependencies are installed, make every file in the scripts subdirectory executable:
+`chmod -R +x INPT`

+6. You can now run INPT by navigating to the INPT scripts directory and running:

+`./start_input.sh`

 Each of these is a CLI application that is available from the package manager Homebrew.